OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 -   Sign on to the Ravello cloud  to access the lab environment
 -	Install the GoldenGate Microservces for Oracle edition for the target environment using the Oracle Universal Installer (OUI) tool
--	Configure the initial ServiceManager Deployment and the EURO target deployment
--	Connect to the target environment deployment through a web browser and confirm that the deployment succeeded and that the ServiceManager and core GoldenGate services are running.

 ## Required Artifacts